ntoghrama/ntoghrama.github.io/index.md

 <img src="dilijan_shape_6.png">

-I am a third-year PhD Student in Geophysics and NSF GRFP Fellow in the [Structural Geology & Earth Resources Group](https://https://structure.harvard.edu/) at Harvard University, advised by Prof. John H. Shaw.
+I am a third-year PhD Student in Geophysics and NSF GRFP Fellow in the [Structural Geology & Earth Resources Group](https://https://structure.harvard.edu/) at Harvard University, advised by Professor John H. Shaw.

  My research is supported by the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/) and the [Harvard Ashford Fellowship](https://ashfordfellows.fas.harvard.edu/about).